Sky11y/todo_CLI/README.md

 - Check every memory allocation failure
 - Prompt the user that max length of title is 15 and if it's longer, it will be truncated.
     - Same thing for the description
+- Prevent empty title (description can be empty).

 ## Features to add
 - Due date